 An in-depth examination of the key concepts in critical aspects of karst and coastal geomorphology.
 The first part of the course is an in-depth examination of karst geomorphic systems and landscapes.
 It examines the material properties of Caribbean carbonate rocks in relation to their interaction with the environment, and both lithological and environmental controls on limestone dissolution.
 Karst landform assemblages are further analyzed and interpreted within the Caribbean context.
 Applied karst geomorphology is explored through limestone terrain land management problems, and both natural and anthropogenic karst hazards.
-The second part of the course examines coastal geomorphology from a Caribbean perspective.
-It discusses the major energy sources for Caribbean coastal change and contemporary coastal processes, and provides an advanced analysis of natural and man-made coastal management problems.
+The second part of the course examines coastal geomorphology from a Caribbean contexted and provides an advanced analysis of natural and man-made coastal management problems.